biglotteryfund/blf-alpha/docs/architecture.md

 ### Azure Active Directory auth

 We have a handful of internal staff tools within the application which are protected behind staff-only log in.
-This relies on a small Active Directory app which is controls access permissions.
+This relies on a small Active Directory app which controls access permissions.
+This app lives in Azure and configured separately there.

 ## Connected services